-Review Schema-

 • You pay us no legal fees until we settle or win your personal injury case.

 After a serious bike accident caused by someone else’s negligence, you may be able to recover financial compensation for damages under Colorado law.
 Damages may include past medical bills, future medical expenses, lost wages, loss of earning potential, pain and suffering, emotional distress, and loss of enjoyment of life.
-If you or a loved one are seriously injured, it is in your best interest to hire an experienced Denver bicycle accident lawyer.
+If you or a loved one is seriously injured, it is in your best interest to hire an experienced Denver bicycle accident lawyer.

-A bike lawyer can maximize recoverable damages in your injury case and help you deal with insurance companies.
+A bike attorney can maximize recoverable damages in your injury case and help you deal with insurance companies.
 An experienced legal team can investigate your case, obtain and preserve evidence, determine liability, and aggressively pursue full financial compensation for your injuries in Colorado.
 The right attorney can manage all of the legal aspects and complicated legwork of your lawsuit while you focus on healing from your injuries.

 Who Is Liable for a Bike Collision in Colorado?